 We conducted pre-analytical processing and statistical analysis using R version 4.3.2 [27] and R studio [28].
 We carried out weighted descriptive and inferential analysis using the “survey” package to address complex survey design and non-response.
 We presented parametric numerical variables as mean (standard deviation) and non-parametric numerical variables as median (interquartile range) with their 95% confidence interval (CI).
 We presented categorical variables as frequency, percent, and their 95% CI.
 We computed the prevalence and 95% CI using the Wilson method.

+All regression analyses were conducted using complete cases after excluding observations with missing data.
 We performed multivariable multinomial logistic regression, to determine the association between the co-existence of stunting, wasting, and anemia (normal/undernutrition only/ anemia only/ co-existence) and predictor variables.
 We performed binary logistic regression to determine the association between undernutrition or anemia with the predictor variables.
-We checked for multicollinearity using variance inflation factor (VIF) and removed province variable (VIF>2) from the regression models.
-We calculated and presented crude and adjusted odds ratio or odds like ratio and their 95% CI.
+We checked for multicollinearity using variance inflation factor (VIF) and removed province (VIF= 13.31, greater than the cutoff of 10) from the regression models.
+We calculated and presented crude and adjusted odds ratio (aOR) and their 95% CI.

 Results

+Table 2 presents the sociodemographic characteristics of 6-59 months children stratified by age.
 Of the total U-5 children, 48.5% were female.
-Age distribution showed 10.5% were 6-12 months old, 45.8% were 1-3 years old, and 43.8% were 4-5 years old.
+Age distribution showed 10.4% were 6-12 months old, 45.8% were 1-3 years old, and 43.8% were 4-5 years old.
 Most children (59.1%) were from the Terai region, while the fewest (5.6%) were from the mountain region.
 The ratio of children from urban to rural areas was 2:1.
 By province, the majority were from Madhesh (26.4%), followed by Koshi (17.9%), Lumbini (16.7%), and Bagmati (15.4%).

-Table 1: Characteristics of 6-59 months children
+Table 2: Characteristics of 6-59 months children